 • Structural Integrity: An inspector will check for signs of erosion, cracks, settling, or any damage to the physical condition of the facility that may compromise the system’s effectiveness at conveying or treating stormwater.

 • Vegetation: Vegetation plays a crucial role in certain stormwater management systems.
 The presence, health, and adequacy of vegetation in vegetated swales, bioretention areas, and other green infrastructure elements are essential to treating stormwater.
-Inspectors will look for signs of erosion, lack of plant cover, invasive species, or the overgrowth of vegetation, which can hinder the system’s performance.
+Inspectors will look for signs of erosion, lack of plant cover, invasive species, or vegetation overgrowth, which can hinder the system’s performance.

 • Outlet Structures: Outlet structures, such as weirs, pipes, rip-rap outflow channels, or control valves, are closely examined to ensure they function correctly.
 Blockages, signs of damage, or any malfunctions that might impact water flow or contribute to system failure may be identified for follow-up maintenance.